-Once the new page has been created, it's time to add some content to it.
+Once the new page has been created, it's time to add some content.

-Initially, the system pre-populates the page with content dependent on the page template you selected.
+At first, the system pre-populates the page with content depending on the template you select.
 All you have to do is update the content blocks on the page to suit your needs.

 For more information on managing content blocks, click here.